shreyasarunesh/OpenDomainQA/README.md

 ## Installaiton

 Installation is simple.
-This project requires Linux/OSX and Python 3.5 or higher.
+This project requires Linux/OSX/Windows Operating system and Python 3.5 or higher.
 It also requires installing PyTorch version >= 1.0.0.
 The repo is tested on Python 3.10, Cuda 10.1, PyTorch 1.5.1 on Tesla P100 GPUs.
-Besides that, conda is recommended for convinence.
+Besides, that, conda is recommended for convinence.

 Download  SQuAD datafiles, GloVe word vectors, Transformers and other dependencies listed in requirements.txt.